liweiyap/CountingGitHubCommits/README.md

 ```
 python main.py <your_username> <my_username> <my_password>
 ```
 whilst filling in the desired/appropriate values for the 3 arguments.
+The output will be printed on the command line as a [Pandas](https://github.com/pandas-dev/pandas) dataframe.